 Disinfect toys

 Toys such as dildos, plugs, impact tools, gags or clamps should be disinfected with a product that is compatible with mucous membranes.
-Disinfectants (toy cleaner) of this type are skin-friendly, meaning they do not dry out or irritate the skin.
+Disinfectants or toy cleaner of this type are skin-friendly, meaning they do not dry out or irritate the skin.
 They are also compatible with materials whose surfaces are often attacked by other disinfectants, such as silicone, latex, Silikomed and all plastics.
 Nevertheless, they are highly effective against viruses such as the coronavirus, herpes and hepatitis but also against bacteria such as chlamydia and fungi.

 Disinfect surfaces